Contrkultya/bigBrother-Windows/README.md

 # bigBrother-Windows
+bigBrother client for Windows using .NET 4.7.2 <br>
+# What is bigBrother?
-bigBrother client for Windows using .NET 4.7.2 bigBrother is ecosystem of applications for various platforms that helps you concentrate on your work and finally stop procrastionation.
+bigBrother is ecosystem of applications for various platforms that helps you concentrate on your work and finally stop procrastionation.
 Unlike other productiveness apps out there, big brother doesn't try to teach you any practics of time management, and it will never beg you to get your things done using notifications.